paritytech/prdoc/README.md

     Usage: prdoc load [OPTIONS]

     Options:
-      -d, --directory <DIRECTORY>  directory path [default: .]
       -f, --file <FILE>                    file path
+      -c, --config <CONFIG>                [env: PRDOC_CONFIG=prdoc.toml]
       -n, --number <NUMBER>                One or more PR numbers.
 Depending on the host OS, the max length of a command may differ.
 If you run into issues, make sure to check the `--list` option instead
+      -d, --prdoc-folders <PRDOC_FOLDERS>  [env: PRDOC_FOLDER=]
       -l, --list <LIST>                    Get the list of PR numbers from a file -j, --json                           Output as json
       -h, --help                           Print help

 ## Docker